 Of course, I took a bite first with no add-ons on it.
 I had a chunk of Hida beef followed by the Kobe one… and they.
 Were.
 Both.
 DIVINE!!!

-It’s difficult to put into words how amazing it all was, but there’s one statement which I’m sure of is very close to describing the experience: “they literally melted inside my mouth, leaving a taste that was ridiculously rich and buttery.”
+It’s difficult to put into words how amazing it all was, but there’s one statement that I’m sure of is very close to describing the experience: “they literally melted inside my mouth, leaving a taste that was ridiculously rich and buttery.”

 There wasn’t any need for me to chew so much, and every bite that I took made me want to cry — I’m not kidding, I really wanted to cry at how good it was! — because the Hida and Kobe beef were absolutely the BEST kinds that I have ever tasted.
 (With Hida beef having a taste that’s ‘fattier’ than Kobe.)